 God’s command to us about marriage is to leave, cleave, and become one.
 (Gen 2:24, Mat 19:5, and Mark 10:7) God calls us to:

-Separate from our parents, both physically and emotionally.
+separate from our parents, both physically and emotionally

-Join together physically, emotionally and spiritually.
+join together physically, emotionally and spiritually

-Become one before Him.
+become one before Him

 Once a couple is married, it becomes God’s will for them to have a solid, godly marriage.
-Even if “the marriage was a mistake,” it is God’s will that no man or woman should “separate what God has joined together.”
+Even if “the marriage was a mistake,” it is His will that no man or woman should “separate what God has joined together.”
 (Mat 19:6) If both the husband and wife will commit to the Lord, He can create a wonderful marriage out of any mess they might make.

 God did not create sex for procreation only.
-God designed our bodies, minds and emotions so that sex could, and should, include:
+God designed our bodies, minds, and emotions so that sex could, and should, include:

-Intense physical pleasure beyond anything else we can experience.
+intense physical pleasure beyond anything else we can experience

-Deep emotional interaction and connection that continues after sex is over.
+deep emotional interaction and connection that continues after sex is over

-A spiritual union.
-We may or may not feel it, and we can’t fully understand it.
+a spiritual union (We may or may not feel it, and we can’t fully understand it.)

 We believe that God gave us stewardship over each other’s sexuality.
-Understanding this is extremely important to having a happy marriage, and virtually required to avoid sexual tension and stress.
+Understanding this is extremely important to having a happy marriage and virtually required to avoid sexual tension and stress.
 This belief was the cornerstone for the healing and rebuilding of the sexual part of our relationship.
 See Sexual Stewardship.